Deploy network policies with CKS

 This policy targets the `backend` Pod and allows ingress traffic only from Pods labeled `app: frontend` within the same namespace.
 All other traffic remains denied, implementing the principle of least privilege where only specifically required connections are permitted.

 At this point, your namespace has both a default-deny policy and a targeted allow rule.
-The following section confirms that these policies are working as expected.
+The following section confirms that these policies work as expected.

 ## Validate your network policies